Riebart/EmpyrionGSTools/README.md

 - Once the script completes, copy the folder containing the modified BP into the `Saves/Blueprints/<SteamID>` folder, and spawn it in game.
   - The game only loads the Blueprint collection when you join a game, so if you are currently in a game you will have to exit the game then rejoin/load a game.
   - When saving blueprints inside of a game, the changes are immediately reflected on disk, so no leave/load steps need to be performed for simply inspecting/copying the Blueprints created in-game.

+## Environment
+These scripts rely on some command line Linux knowledge and capability.
+They will run fine under the Windows X bash/Subsystem for Linux, and any Unix environment.

+Example usage: `cat Sphere.csv | python replace_bp.py SingleBlock/SingleBlock.epb`

 ## `msh_to_stl.py`
 Example usage: `cat mesh.msh | python msh_to_stl.py > mesh.stl`